bca-95/hclust/README.md

 - features : atoms selection, use mdAnalysis sytaxes (eg : "protein and name CA")
 - cutoff_min (int, float) :  define maximal distance value between two points to be considered as similar.
 - min_number_data : define the minimum number of points to be considered as clusters
-- outcomb : absolute path where to write the trajectory files for the clustered points e.g. : <br>
+- outcomb : absolute path where to write the trajectory files for the clustered points <br>
+e.g. : <br>
 pdb  = "/path/to/directory/file.pdb" <br>
 traj = "/path/to/directory/file.xtc" <br>